lishijie15/FFSTT-for-Transferable-NILM/README.md

 ## Data Preparation

-Two real-world datasets, U.K.-DALE (**U**) and REDD (**R**) are used to evaluate the performance and transferability of our proposed model.
+Two real-world datasets, U.K.-DALE (**U**) and REDD (**R**) are used to evaluate the performance in full-label learning and domain adaptation of our proposed model.

-The *U.K.-DALE* dataset contains power consumption measurements from diverse appliances in UK households, recording low-frequency sampling data at 6s and high-frequency sampling data at 16kHz.
+The U.K.-DALE dataset contains power consumption measurements from diverse appliances in UK households, recording at a sample rate of 16 kHz for the whole-house and at 1/6 Hz for individual appliances.
+The dataset was recorded from five houses, one of which was recorded for 1629 days, which is the longest known duration of any energy dataset conducted at this sampling rate.
+The time span of the U.K.-DALE was between 40 and 1629 days for different buildings.

-The *REDD* dataset includes measurements from six houses with multiple submeters, covering appliances like refrigerators and air conditioners.
-The sampling rate varies from 1 kHz to 15 kHz.
+The REDD dataset includes the whole home electricity signal recorded at a high frequency (15kHz), individual circuits in the home labeled with its electrical category recorded at 0.5Hz, and plug-level monitors in the home recorded at 1Hz.
+This dataset has been monitored for 10 households, with a total of 119 days of data, representing the largest publicly available dataset.
+The time span of the REDD was between 3 and 19 days for different buildings.
+In order to achieve matching, the sampling rate of household appliance level data in this article is unified at 1/5Hz.

-For the U.K.-DALE (5s sampling rate), House1 (U1: 2013/01/06-2013/31/07) and House2 (U2: 2013/01/06-2013/31/07) during a two-month period (2013/01/06-2013/31/07) are selected, focusing on five typical household appliances for NILM: kettle (KT), washing machine (W.M), dishwasher (D.W), microwave (MV), and fridge (FG).
-For the REDD (5s sampling rate), all the data for House1 (R1) and House3 (R3) are used.
-However, due to the absence of KT data in the REDD dataset, NILM is performed using the other four appliances.
+To ensure consistency in the experiments with full-label and domain adaptation, for the U.K.-DALE, we select Houses 1 (U1: 2013/01/06-2013/31/07) and 2 (U2: 2013/01/06-2013/31/07), which have a moderate time span, and focus experiments on five typical appliances: kettle (KT), washing machine (W.M), dishwasher (D.W), microwave (MV), and fridge (FG).
+Given the absence of KT data in the REDD, we conduct experiments on the remaining four typical appliances in Houses 1 (R1) and 3 (R3) of the REDD.
 For both datasets, 80% of the monitoring data allocated to the training set and 20% to the testing set.

 ### Getting started
 To perform the FFSTT, first download the [UK-DALE](https://jack-kelly.com/data/) and [REDD](http://redd.csail.mit.edu/) datasets and place them in the root directory folder `./data/`.
 If you only have a single GPU, you can directly execute the following code: